Sustainsys/owin-cookie-saver/Readme.md

 which is the most likely reason to be affected by this bug).

 ##Plans for a Real Fix
-We're looking into contributing the fix directly to Katana to make this middleware redundant.
-That would also make the fix work for all cookies and not only those added by authentication middleware.
+I've discussed contributing the functionality of this library directly to Katana to make this middleware redundant.
+However Microsoft do not want this behaviour added as it can affect cookie behaviour.
+In some cases it will loose newer flags on cookies.
+As ASP.NET Core is the clearly the route forward, there will be no more substantial development on this library.